MicrosoftDocs/Viva/Viva/glint/start/prelaunch-live-email-templates.md

 ---
-title: Communicate pre-launch and live Viva Glint program information using email templates
+title: Communicate prelaunch and live Viva Glint program information using email templates
 description: "Use Viva Glint email templates to communicate survey expectations and results planning to all your stakeholders." ms.author: SarahBerg
 author: SarahAnneBerg